WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/media.md

 - Don't include phrases such as *Image of* or *Photo of*.
 - Write consistent alt text for repeated occurrences of images.
 - Avoid using all-caps in alt text.
 Some screen readers read capital letters as each letter individually.
+- When writing alt text, consider the context of the image in addition to the content of the image.
+- Whenever possible keep alt text length to 155 characters or less for better search engine optimization.
+If you exceed the 155 character limit, include a brief summary of the image in the `alt` attribute and also include the `longdesc` attribute to link to a more extensive description of the image.
+The `longdesc` attribute value should be a link, not text.

 #### Captions